Rach – Forest School Practitioner, Teacher & Director of BEING Outdoors CIC

 - We have Public Liabilities insurance (up to 5M).

-- Staff are Forest School paediatric first aid trained.
+- Lead staff are Forest School paediatric first aid trained.

-- Staff have Food Health & Hygiene certificates Level 2.
+- Staff hold Food Health & Hygiene certificates Level 2 when cooking.